doublesecretagency/craft-googlemaps/docs/models/location-model.md

 ### `hasCoords()`

-_bool_ - Whether the location has functional coordinates.
+Determine whether the location has valid coordinates.

 ```twig
 {% if location.hasCoords() %}